 Denmark

 As an international student in Denmark, you can expect world-class education in areas such as engineering, life sciences, social sciences, and IT.
-You will
+You will also be studying in a safe, friendly, and innovation-driven environment.
+In Denmark, higher education is focused on bringing about solutions for the real world.

-reached in less than two hours.
+Denmark’s location makes it a gateway to other Scandinavian countries and the rest of Europe.
+Berlin is just an hour’s flight away.
+London and Paris can be reached in less than two hours.
 And Barcelona, Rome, Vienna, and Prague are all just a few hours’ flight away.
 Holidays can be spent in any of the surrounding European countries.

 Intakes